MirzaMaulana/MirzaMaulana/README.md

 <h3>⭐️ &nbsp; What I currently do</h3>

-- 🌱 I'm currently learning React Js.
+- 🌱 I'm currently learning Laravel.
 - 💬 Any Question ?
 Ask me on Telegram.
-- 🥅 2023 Goals: Want to become a Junior Front End Developer
+- 🥅 2023 Goals: Want to become a Junior Web Developer
 - 😄 Pronoun: He/Him.
 - ⚡ Fun fact: I'm a great meme creator.